twitter/vireo/README.md

 - Make sure you have a **detailed description** about the change in your commit.
 - **Prefer code readability** over fast development and premature performance optimizations.
-- **If you're making assumptions** (can happen due to lack of enough test data, confusing documentation in the standard, or you're simply not implementing a rare edge case in order to decrease code complexity and development cost), **make sure they are documented in code**.
+- **If you're making assumptions** (can happen due to lack of enough test data, confusing documentation in the standards, or you're avoiding implementing a rare edge case in order to decrease code complexity and development cost), **make sure they are documented in code**.
 Both with a `THROW_IF(..., Unsupported, "reason")` (or `CHECK(...)`) and ideally in comments as well.
 - If there is any API or functionality change, make sure the affected tools (`remux`, `transcode` etc.) are also updated.